 - Phone numbers of extended family members and friends to be called in an emergency

 - A copy of the Shunt Complications Chart (see shunt complications in the Hydrocephalus section of our website)

 - Any information about allergies to medications

 - Your Shunt Alert Card which you should carry with you at all times.
-Contact SBHI or your Family Support Worker to order yours if you don’t have one
+Contact SBHI or your Family Support Worker to order yours.

 If you decide to attend college far away, you must also put into place a plan for local care, in the event of a medical emergency.
-Contact a GP and pass on any information about hydrocephalus to them that they may need to assist you with the management of your condition, as well as any other health needs you may have.
+Contact a GP and pass on any information about Hydrocephalus to them that they may need to assist you with the management of your Hydrocephalus.
+Information is available on our website or through your Family Support Worker.

 Who Else to Tell?

-It’s a good idea to tell your residence officer if you are staying on campus or college counsellor that you have hydrocephalus.
-He or she may be able to offer support or guidance as you decide who else to tell about your hydrocephalus.
+It’s a good idea to tell your residence officer if you are staying on campus or college counsellor that you have Hydrocephalus.
+He or she may be able to offer support or guidance as you decide who else to tell about your Hydrocephalus.
 Also, alerting your counsellor to the signs of a shunt malfunction could be helpful.
 One young woman said “When I told my student counsellor about my Hydrocephalus and explained the warning signs of a shunt malfunction, I kind of acted as if it wasn’t a big scary deal, but at the same time said that if it were to happen, it was really critical to take me to a hospital.”

 Tips and Advice

-When we asked college students with hydrocephalus if they had any tips for those thinking about college, they all concurred that the most important thing you can do is be yourself, no matter what, ‘Don’t worry’, one said, ‘It just stresses you out!’
-‘Have confidence in yourself,’ said another, ‘and others will too.’
+When we asked college students with Hydrocephalus if they had any tips for those thinking about college, they all concurred that the most important thing you can do is yourself, no matter what.
+“Don’t worry,” one said.
+“It just stresses you out!”
+“Have confidence in yourself,” said another, “and others will too.”

 Communicating with Your Parents

-Most first-year students, whether or not they have hydrocephalus, say their parents want them to check in way too often.
+Most first-year students—whether or not they have Hydrocephalus—say their parents want them to check in way too often.
 While parents’ demands can seem pressing, especially among all the other demands of college life, parents’ support is important—and so is their comfort with your safety.
 So do your parents a favor, and work out a schedule for communication.
-Email and mobile phones can make things easier, it’s not hard to send your parents an email every few days, or leave them a phone message every few days, letting them know what’s going on.
+Email and mobile phones can make things easier—it’s not hard to shoot your parents an email every few days, or leave them a phone message letting them know what’s going on.

 Communicating with Your Peers

-While classes are obviously an important part of your education, your social life is equally important!
-Not just partying, but meeting different people, participating in challenging and exhilarating conversations, and being exposed to new ideas.
+While classes are obviously an important part of your education, your social life is equally important—not just partying, but meeting different people, participating in challenging and exhilarating conversations, and being exposed to new ideas.
 One of the biggest challenges for all college students is making good friends and finding a social group that encourages you to be yourself, challenges you to grow, and allows you to enjoy new experiences.
 It might take several semesters, or even a few years, to meet like-minded people.
 Expand your boundaries: try out different student clubs or associations; volunteer for causes that are meaningful to you; check out student groups like the disability council, the women’s centre, or intramural sports.

-Headaches are a fact of life for a lot of young people, whether or not they have hydrocephalus.
-While the stress of deadlines and exams, irregular sleep patterns, too much junk food, and student life in general can sometimes cause headaches, when you have hydrocephalus, as you know, headaches can be more worrisome and potentially more serious.
+Headaches are a fact of life for a lot of young people, whether or not they have Hydrocephalus.
+While the stress of deadlines and exams, irregular sleep patterns, too much junk food, and digs life in general can sometimes cause headaches, when you have Hydrocephalus, as you know, headaches can be more worrisome and potentially more serious.

-It can be hard to tell the difference at first between a regular headache and a ‘shunt headache’.
+It can be hard to tell the difference at first between a regular headache and a “shunt” headache.
 If a headache disappears or lessens after you take your GP recommended headache medication and lie down for a nap, chances are it’s not shunt-related.
-However, if a headache persists, or if you have doubts or a gut feeling that something is not right, follow the shunt complications protocol.
+However, if a headache persists, or if you have doubts or a gut feeling that something’s not right follow the shunt complications protocol.
 As the saying goes, it’s better to be safe than sorry.
 During crunch time at college, when stress levels are high, some young people with Hydrocephalus report more frequent headaches and difficulty focusing and concentrating.
 Again, the medication-and -nap route can be helpful.
 So can finding a quiet place to study or just relax.
 Beginning to understand what your body is telling you— that you need more sleep, more healthy food, even some fresh air and exercise—can help you ward off stress-related headaches.

 Other students simply opt not to drink at all.
 One student said that the alcohol-party culture at his school doesn’t appeal to him.
 Instead, he hangs out on weekends with a number of like minded friends who also aren’t interested in parties and the like and other students choose to return home for weekends.

 Helping our children reach independence is an ongoing process, and chances are that most of us won’t get it 100% right.
 But we can support our children and give them tools that will enable them to take responsibility for themselves.
-We can then stand back, keep quiet, and let them have a go at it.
+We can then stand back, keep our mouths shut, and let them have a go at it.